Crochet Rug Pattern for Beginners

 Crochet Your Rug!

-- With any large crochet project like a rug that uses a lot of yarn it's important to keep it organized especially if you are frequently switching colors as that tends to tangle things up.
+- With any large crochet project like a rug that uses a lot of yarn it is important to keep it organized especially if you are frequently switching colors as that tends to tangle things up.
 Use a yarn bowl or other organizing tool to get the strands from tangling.

 - After the last stitch you will still need to tie in the loose ends.
 Make sure all knots are secure and the ends are well hidden.